teefisher2k20/HunyuanVideo-1.5/assets/step_distillation_comparison.md

 ## Overview

-The step-distilled model reduces inference steps from 50 to 8 while maintaining comparable visual quality.
+The step-distilled model reduces inference steps from 50 to 8 (or 12 steps recommended) while maintaining comparable visual quality to the original model.
+On RTX 4090, this achieves up to 75% reduction in end-to-end generation time, enabling a single RTX 4090 to generate videos within 75 seconds.
 This document showcases side-by-side comparisons to demonstrate that the distillation process does not significantly degrade output quality.
+For even faster generation, you can also try 4 steps, which provides faster speed with slightly reduced quality.

 ## Comparison Results